dophist/kaldi-lstm/standard/README.md

 ## TODO
 * bi-directional LSTM
-* Now both vector and matrix representations are used mixed for computation, seemds a little redundent.
+* Now both vector and matrix representations are used mixed for computation, seems a little redundent.
 May add DiffSigmoid, DiffTanh to CuVector to clean it up.
 * Standard LSTM is vulnerable to gradient exploding if sequences are long and the date set is big.
 Currently I implement a modified L2 weight max-norm regularizaiton, may add gradient regularization later to further stablize the training.